-Fisheries and and a decrease in illegal Fisheries

-Aquaculture Act, which fishing (not quantified).
-Performance
+Fisheries and Aquaculture Act, which has been endorsed by cabinet and submitted to parliament for and a decrease in illegal fishing (not quantified).
+Fisheries Performance Indicators. enactment in Liberia.

-has been endorsed by Indicators.

-cabinet and submitted

-to parliament for

-enactment in Liberia.

 A number of similarities were observed in the causes underlying neutral and inconclusive effects, all relating to the concept and design of the intervention.